 You can enable Chromecast guest mode from any Android devices that are connected to the same network as the Chromecast device.

-Step 1: Start Chromecast app in your Android device.
+Step 1: Start the Chromecast app in your Android device.

-Please try to update your Chromecast app if you haven’t updated the app for long time.
+Please try to update your Chromecast app if you haven’t updated the app for a long time.

 Step 2: Tap Devices in the app as shown below.

 Step 3: Select and tap the Chromecast name

 Step 4: Tap Guest mode in the Chromecast Settings page as shown below.